-The selected mining strategies developed by CGRI (Changchun Gold Design Institute) in conjunction with China Gold considers conventional truck shovel mining for the Jiaoyan and South open pits.
+The selected mining strategies developed by CGDI in conjunction with China Gold consider conventional truck shovel mining for the Jiaoyan and South open pits.
 Various mining methods have been proposed for the Phase II Expansion Underground Mine with the primary method being Sub Level Stoping with fill (Primary/Secondary/(Tertiary)).

-The reserve estimate for the Jiama underground mine is based on a combination of Sub Level Open Stoping with Paste fill, Room and Pillar and Cut and Fill.
+The reserve estimate for the Jiama Project underground mine is based on a combination of Sub Level Open Stoping with Paste fill, Room and Pillar and Cut and Fill.
 The mineral reserve estimate is summarised in Table 1-10 which are inclusive of the modifying factors for mining recovery and dilution.